--> string(10) "[Minerals]"

 The Need

-Critical minerals and metals are essential to Canada’s economic security and are the foundation upon which modern technology and a transition to a net-zero economy are built.
-The ability for these resources to be sourced from partner jurisdictions can also help mitigate the risk of global supply chain disruption.
+Critical minerals and metals are essential to Canada’s economic security and are the foundation upon which technology and a transition to a net-zero emissions economy are built.
+The ability for these resources to be sourced from neighbouring or partner jurisdictions can also help mitigate the risk of global supply chain disruption.

-The potential of tailings and waste rock from producing or past-producing mines to provide an economic resource would provide Canada with additional critical minerals or metals.
-For any past-producing mine that proves viable, it would also turn mining by-products from an environmental liability into a valuable asset.
+The potential of tailings and waste rock from producing or past-producing mines to provide an economic resource would provide Canada with additional critical minerals and metals.
+For any past-producing mine that proves viable, it could also turn mining by-products from an environmental liability into an asset.

 Project Goals

-This Project Concept fits under Geoscience BC’s Strategic Objective of ‘Identifying New Natural Resource Opportunities’.
+This program fits under Geoscience BC’s Strategic Objective of ‘Identifying New Natural Resource Opportunities’.

 Project Benefits